MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 From the [!INCLUDE[prod_short](../includes/prod_short.md)] perspective, when you create item and want to send it to Shopify you also want to:

-* Use **Default Product Location** toggle to specify if this item will be fulfilled by Shopify fulfillment or by 3PL.
-There is always **Business Central Fulfillment Service**, but there can be more fulfillments services if more apps are installed.
-You can enable **Default Product Location** only in one record if you want to use fulfillment service.
+* Use **Default Product Location** toggle to specify whether the item is fulfilled by Shopify fulfillment or by 3PL.
+There's always **Business Central Fulfillment Service**, but there can be more fulfillments services if more apps are installed.
+You can enable **Default Product Location** only in one record if you want to use a fulfillment service.
 * use **Default Product Location** toggle to specify which locations you want to use to track inventory.
 You can turn on **Default Product Location** for multiple locations where **Is Fulfillment Service** is disabled.
-Notice that inventory will be always tracked for primary location.
+Note that inventory is always tracked for a primary location.

 #### What's the difference?

 Shopify fulfillment is useful when using Shopify POS and there are multiple physical stores.
 You want employees in the physical store to know their current inventory.
 In this case, you create multiple locations in Shopify, multiple locations in [!INCLUDE[prod_short](../includes/prod_short.md)], and activate a **Default Product Location** for all these locations.

-If logistics is handled in [!INCLUDE[prod_short](../includes/prod_short.md)], where it can have as many locations as needed representing distribution centers, you don't create locations in Shopify, the connector creates Business Central Fulfillment Services automatically and you can link inventory via location filters from several locations to one fulfillment services record.
+If you handle logistics in [!INCLUDE[prod_short](../includes/prod_short.md)], where you can have many locations, you don't create locations in Shopify.
+The connector creates Business Central Fulfillment Services automatically and you can link inventory via location filters from several locations to one fulfillment services record.
 As a result, in Shopify there's no information about where goods are sent from—it only has tracking information, while in [!INCLUDE[prod_short](../includes/prod_short.md)], you can select based on availability and proximity to the destination.

 #### Example of using Default Product Location toggle